obiora789/My_Personal_Blog/README.md

 ```
 flask run
 ```
-If you make use of PyCharm, the instructions above may not be necessary.
+If you make use of PyCharm or other python IDE, the instructions above may not be necessary.
 Simply open the project in Pycharm, install requirements and click the "▶️" button in main.py file.
 I used PyCharm 2022 in developing this blog.\
 You can then access the application by navigating to `http://localhost:5000` in your web browser.

 ## Using the Application